nrxnpc/shadowbot/README.md

 # 🔑 Key Purchase Bot

-**Key Purchase Bot** is a Telegram bot that allows users to buy any unique keys using telegram virtual currency ⭐️.
+**Key Purchase Bot** is a simple Telegram bot that allows users to buy any unique keys using telegram virtual currency ⭐️.

 ## 🛠 Features